 I’m planning on doing an urban permaculture design; applying it to our 822 sqm residential block in the hinterland village of Taylors Arm located in the Nambucca Valley on the Mid North/Coffs Coast of NSW.

-Our three-bedroom house was constructed in the 1930’s of asbestos fibro, corrugated iron roof, with wide verandahs oriented north-east, 1980’s HardiPlank weatherboard addition, and recent garage and two carports.
+Our three-bedroom house was constructed in the 1930’s of asbestos fibro, with corrugated iron roof, wide verandahs oriented north-east, 1980’s HardiPlank weatherboard addition, and recent COLORBOND® Steel garage and two carports.

-The yard is planted with several existing gardens and a variety of trees and shrubs: a mixture of inherited planting; our own, low maintenance bird-bee-butterfly habitat intended to survive our absence and passively cool the house; the remainder is mowed grass.
+The garden comprises a variety of trees, shrubs and cultivated beds: a mixture of inherited planting; and our own, low maintenance bird-bee-butterfly habitat intended to survive our absence and passively cool the house; the remainder is mowed grass.